turbaevsky/indicators/doc/PI_DB_TS.md

 The custom trend charts selection allows the user an option to obtain a trend of only one selection (for instance, a Base)  or two different selections (a Base and a Comparison).

-If only a Base is desired, only one selection is available (labeled Selection 1).
+If only a Base is desired, only one selection is available (labelled Selection 1).
 The options for the selection are statistic type and chart type.

-If both a Base and a Comparison are desired, two selections are made (labeled Selection 1 and Selection 2).
+If both a Base and a Comparison are desired, two selections are made (labelled Selection 1 and Selection 2).
 The options for each selection are statistic type and chart type.
 If two selections are made, at least one selection must have a line chart type.

 ###### Statistic Type